 Stema has mobilised a network of community partners in low resource settings in five countries: Australia, Kenya, Peru, Sierra Leone, and South Africa.

 These partnerships, based on respect, two-way learning, and creative problem solving, have become a lens through which we have understood how we can best contribute and the foundation from which we have built the Stema approach.

 YIBEN, SIERRA LEONE

 Systems beyond health systems: understanding community, culture and context to innovate access to healthcare Yiben, Sierra Leone

-In the remote region of Yiben in Northen Sierra Leone, most people never consider going to a health facility, and instead use local medicine.
-This is due to long distances, lack of access to transport, poverty, and opportunity costs.
-There are multiple informal systems of healthcare which exist in the community, mainly involving the use of herbs and leaves from the surrounding jungle.
-Knowledge about the traditional medicine is passed down through families and is practiced by local healers (soothsayers) and traditional birth attendants.
-Overall, there is a very low level of health knowledge but an openness to learning and interactions with the health facility.
+In the remote region of Yiben in Northern Sierra Leone, most people never considered going to a health facility, and instead used local medicine.
+This was due to long distances, lack of access to transport, poverty, opportunity and costs.
+Multiple informal systems of healthcare existed in the community, mainly involving the use of herbs and leaves from the surrounding jungle.
+Knowledge about the traditional medicine has been passed down through families and practiced by local healers (soothsayers) and traditional birth attendants.
+In a bid for access to modern healthcare, the community instigated and built a health clinic in 2016.
+It is now serviced as a Maternal and Child Health Post under the government health system.
+Overall, there is still a very low level of health knowledge but an openness to learning and a high rate of interaction with the health facility.